 This medium grain originates from California.
 The name “Calrose” comes from “cal” as a nod to the state of California, where the grain is grown.
 And “rose,” a continuation of the naming tradition that includes “blue rose,” a medium grain previously developed in Louisiana.

 This Calrose rice is developed at the rice experiment station run by the California Rice Research Foundation.
 It was released in 1948 and quickly became one of the state’s most popular staples.

 What Can You Eat With Calrose Rice?

-While there are several dishes to enjoy Calrose rice with, a few stand out.
-Once cooked, you can enjoy it with flavor-based side dishes or sauce, such as soup, curries, and stews.
+While there are several dishes to enjoy Calrose rice with, a few stands out.
+Once cooked, you can enjoy it with flavor-based side dishes or sauces, such as soup, curries, and stews.
 You can also use Calrose rice to make sushi as it tends to be sticky.

 What are the Benefits of Eating Calrose Rice

 Calrose rice is considerably low on calories, making it okay to eat without worrying about your waistline increasing uncontrollably.

 2. Great Source of Carbohydrates